-Chicken and chorizo paella made Jamie Oliver being in bull’s eye for Spanish paella fans.
+Chicken and chorizo paella put Jamie Oliver in bull’s eye for Spanish paella fans.
 The British chef was criticized when he dared to add Spanish chorizo to a rice dish and call it “paella” when paella never had chorizo.

 In order to beat Jamie Oliver’s chorizo paella is to follow the Spanish way to cook it.
 Then, I follow the method used on other recipes you can find on this site, using the timings and processes I find myself more comfortable and make me get the best results.